OPEN BURNING REGULATIONS

-Agricultural Open Burning: Open burning conducted for recognized agricultural range or wildlife management practices, for prevention or control of disease or pests, or for maintenance of water conveyance waterways and ditches.
+Agricultural Open Burning: Open burning conducted for recognized silvicultural range or wildlife management practices, for prevention or control of disease or pests, or for maintenance of water conveyance waterways and ditches.

 Prohibited Items and Materials: The following items and materials are prohibited from approval for open burning: wood and lumber treated for preservation; plastics; garbage; construction waste; rubber; petroleum-based products; yard vegetation including: weeds, tree limbs, leaves.

-Recreational Fire: An outdoor fire burning material other than rubbish or debris where the fuel being burned is not contained in a portable outdoor fireplace, or barbeque grill and has a total fuel area of 3 feet or less in diameter and 2 feet or less in height for pleasure, religious, ceremonial, cooking, warmth or similar purposes.
-This includes fires in 55 gallon drums; fixed, permanent outdoor fireplaces; and barbeque pit fires.
+Recreational Fire: An outdoor fire burning material other than rubbish or debris where the fuel being burned is not contained in a portable outdoor fireplace, or barbecue grill and has a total fuel area of 3 feet or less in diameter and 2 feet or less in height for pleasure, religious, ceremonial, cooking, warmth or similar purposes.
+This includes fires in 55-gallon drums; fixed, permanent outdoor fireplaces; and barbeque pit fires.

 Prior approval and an open burning permit is required for all outdoor fires EXCEPT those that conducted within a portable outdoor fireplace and those activities that meet the definition of a recreational fire.
-Open burning permits will not be issued or considered valid when a fire restriction or fire ban is in place.
+Open burning permits will not be issued or considered valid when a Stage 1 Fire Restriction or Stage 2 Fire Ban is in place.

 A permit is not required to use a portable outdoor fireplace or have a recreational fire in which the total fuel area is three-feet or less in diameter and two-feet or less in height.
 The use of portable outdoor fireplaces and recreational fires do require the following precautions to be taken: